 - 2001 Census data – household populations by age and sex

 - 2011 Census data – HRPs by age and sex

 - 2011 Census data – household populations by age and sex (the 2011 household population was derived by subtracting the CE population from the total usual resident population)

 Use of other data sources in the projection of HRRs

-We have decided not to incorporate the LFS or any other data sources into the projection of the HRRs for the 2016-based household projections, primarily, to reduce the complexity of the method.
-As we are no longer using the eldest male definition of HRP, we no longer need to use the LFS to adjust the 2011 Census data to refer to this definition.
+We have decided not to incorporate the LFS or any other data sources into the projection of the HRRs for the 2018-based household projections.
+This is primarily to reduce the complexity of the method.
+As we are no longer using the eldest male definition of a HRP, we no longer need to use the LFS to adjust the 2011 Census data to refer to this definition.
 As we are using only two census points and a different projection model, we no longer need to use the LFS to combine the two fitted trends in the previous model.
 The assumption about projecting HRRs for 2011 to 2021 has been informed by analysis of HRRs from LFS data, although neither the LFS nor any other data sources have been incorporated into the model itself.

 In the future, we intend to carry out further research about how other data sources (particularly administrative data sources) might be used to provide more recent trends for projecting HRRs.

 The methodology used to produce the projections is detailed in the methodology article.
 A summary of that methodology is provided in this section and summarised by the flow diagram in Figure 1.